makotoy/makospell/README.md

 ## How to build

-The project requires aspell library (`libaspell.dylib`).
-There are two ways:
+The project requires aspell library (`libaspell.dylib`) and aspell data files.
+As for the library, there are two ways:

 1. Put aspell source codes under `external-libs` directory.
 2. Change Xcode reference to existing aspell library.

+As for the data files, if you have aspell already, it is possible to use the installed files via `~/.aspell.config`.

 ### Compiling Aspell library from source